Blue Jays Release Melvin Upton Jr., Designate Mike Bolsinger

 The 29-year-old Bolsinger came to the Blue Jays from the Dodgers last summer in a one-for-one swap involving righty Jesse Chavez.
 Bolsinger didn’t reach the majors with Toronto, instead throwing 25 1/3 innings with Triple-A Buffalo.
 He amassed 189 1/3 innings with the Diamondbacks and Dodgers from 2014-16, almost exclusively from the rotation (37 appearances, 36 starts), and posted a 4.61 ERA, 8.13 K/9, 3.38 BB/9 and a 50 percent ground-ball rate.

-Osuna, whose DL placement is retroactive to March 30, is on the shelf thanks to a cervical spasm.
+Osuna, whose DL placement is retroactive to Saturday, is on the shelf thanks to a cervical spasm.
 The star reliever’s loss, even if it’s brief, should be a notable one for a Toronto club that’s lacking in high-end bullpen weapons.
 Osuna has been just that during his career, having pitched to a 2.63 ERA and registered 9.84 K/9 and 1.88 BB/9 in 143 2/3 frames over the previous two seasons.
 The 22-year-old has also combined for 56 saves, 36 of which came last season.
-The experienced Jason Grilli will take over the ninth inning in Osuna’s absence.
+Either Jason Grilli, who has plenty of ninth-inning experience, or Joe Biagini will take over the ninth inning in Osuna’s absence, tweets Jon Morosi of MLB Network.

 Comments